ayanopt/2023-momentum/article.md

 ### 4.1 Backtesting Methodology

 Backtesting was conducted using a pragmatic three-fold dataset split, maintaining a realistic separation between training and testing periods.
-Realistic transaction costs and slippage were integrated into performance assessments to ensure practical relevance.
+Realistic transaction costs and slippage were integrated into performance assessments to ensure pfractical relevance.

 ### 4.2 Performance Metrics